 Parent Education and Advocacy Leadership (PEAL)

-The Parent Education & Advocacy Leadership (PEAL) Center was established in October 2005 as an organization of parents of children with disabilities reaching out to assist other parents of children with disabilities and special health care needs, and professionals.
+The Parent Education and Advocacy Leadership (PEAL) Center was established in October 2005 as an organization of parents of children with disabilities reaching out to assist other parents of children with disabilities and special health care needs, and professionals.
 The PEAL Center offers a variety of supports and resources from Assistive Technology to healthcare information for families and professionals.
 They have a number of ongoing trainings and events, print publications, and even a lending library.